 Uncollectible amounts for unconditional pledges receivable are expected to be insignificant.
 Accordingly, no provision is made for uncollectible amounts.
-No pledges receivable were determined to be uncollectible and written off during the fiscal years ended June 30, 2011 and 2010, respectively.
+Pledges receivable valued at \$97 and \$800 were determined to be uncollectible and written off during the fiscal years ended June 30, 2012 and 2011, respectively.